terra-rebirth/core/readme.md

 ### Create a dedicated user

-It is recommended that you run `terrad` as a normal user.
+It is recommended that you run `opzd` as a normal user.
 Super-user accounts are only recommended during setup to create and modify files.

 ### Port configuration

-`terrad` uses several TCP ports for different purposes.
+`opzd` uses several TCP ports for different purposes.

 - `26656`: The default port for the P2P protocol.
 Use this port to communicate with other nodes.
 While this port must be open to join a network, it does not have to be open to the public.
 Validator nodes should configure `persistent_peers` and close this port to the public.